 Software Development Life Cycle (SDLC) Methodologies & Phases in Software Engineering

-The software development life cycle comes to the picture when you are going to prepare software with good quality.
-Because when we are implementing this life cycle structure into our software development, then we divide the complete process into two different stages.
+The software development life cycle comes into the picture when you prepare high-quality software.
+When implementing this life cycle structure into our software development, we divide the complete process into different stages.

-Which helps us to get a quality product within a defined time.
-As we are following different phases, it helps us to find out where we need to improve. so that we can improve that point in the future iteration to increase productivity and also the quality of the software.
+Which helps us get a quality product within a defined time.
+Following different phases helps us find out where we need to improve to improve that point in future iterations to increase productivity and software quality.

-This is another continuous and posts up manual testing tutorial concept.
-In our last post, we have discussed in detail about what is quality assurance, what is quality control, and what are the difference between the QA and QC in details with a real-time example scenario.
+This is another continuous and posts-up manual testing tutorial concept.
+In our last post, we discussed in detail what quality assurance is, what quality control is, and the difference between QA and QC in detail with a real-time example scenario.

-If you look into the different stages of different methodology than they are of the same from one methodology to another.
-Sometimes those phases or stages occurred in order, or mixture together you may feel like some steps are occur in parallel.
+If you look into the different stages of different methodologies, they are the same from one methodology to another.
+Sometimes, those phases or stages occur in order or mixed together, and you may feel like some steps occur in parallel.

 The workflow of SDLC may be involved in a repetitive transaction or the iteration of phases to get the final software.